kchennen/PythonProject/README.md

 ## Project Organisation

     PythonProject
-    ├── .gitignore               <- Files and directories to be ignored by Git.
+    ├── .env                     <- Environment variables go here, can be read by `python-dotenv` package ├── .gitignore               <- Files and directories to be ignored by Git.
     ├── AUTHORS                  <- List of authors and contributors to this project.
     ├── CHANGELOG                <- List of curated chronological notable changes.
     ├── LICENSE                  <- Project distribution License.
     ├── README.md                <- The top-level README for developers using this project.
     ├── requirements.txt         <- Lsit of the project external dependencies.
-    ├── setup.py                 <- Package and distribution management.
+    ├── MANIFEST.in              <- To include extra non-Python files in the source distribution ├── setup.py                 <- Package and distribution management.
     │
     ├── mkdocs.yml               <- MkDocs configuration file.